Rumpunzel/rpg-thingy/playing-the-game/skill-tests/simple-tests.md

 If both an environmental and an opponent's trait would notably hinder your efforts, add their ratings together to determine the test's difficulty.
 Only add the rating of **1** environmental trait and/or **1** opponent's trait to the difficulty of a simple test.
 When multiple would apply, choose the highest or most relevant.

-If the difficulty of a simple test ever exceeds **3,** consider the characters' goals to determine if a single die roll really is the best way to resolve the situation or if a more detailed conflict would be more appropriate.
+If the difficulty of a simple test ever exceeds **3,** consider the characters' goals to determine if a single die roll really is the best way to resolve the situation or if a more detailed conflict in the form of a [Gauntlet](../gauntlets) would be more appropriate.

 ## Consequences